Even Older kids Should Enjoy Reading!

 My kids laugh out loud when they read these books, as Fudge finds himself in one hilarious situation after another!
 This makes me laugh, as well, to see them enjoying what they’re reading!
 Please check these out, as well as some of her other books.
 I think you’ll be pleasantly surprised!

 Another great online bookstore that I recommend is Thrift Books.
 If you’re in the hunt for a bargain, this is definitely the place to check out.
 They have over 7 million used books in stock!
-However, I think the best thing about this company is that they have donated one million books to 3rd world countries.
+However, I think the best thing about this company is that they have donated over one million books to 3rd world countries.
 Due to acts of generosity such as this, children and adults in these countries now have access to wonderful books, thus pushing literacy forward!

 This series of books, written by the late, great author, C.S.
 Lewis, is a thrilling tale about good vs. evil, where good always wins, of course!
 The story line takes place in a magical world called Narnia, where there are talking animals and mythical beasts, all ruled by an evil ice queen.
 Four children accidentally encounter Narnia, and are commissioned to fight the evil queen, and win back the country of Narnia for all of its inhabitants!